Afton landmark gutted by fire

-AFTON — A huge portion of Afton's history went up in smoke during a fire that destroyed what had been the Palmer Hotel, Bassett Grocery and several other businesses.
+AFTON — A huge portion of Afton history went up in smoke during a fire that destroyed what had been the Palmer Hotel, Bassett Grocery and several other buildings.

 “It’s sad.
-It’s very sad,” said Afton Town Clerk Rebecca McClintock, who is the daughter of the building's owner, Dorothy Hinkle.
+It’s very sad,” said Rebecca McClintock.
 “You can look through one of the windows and still see a bed.
 That’s 109 years old.”

 The fire started about 4 p.m.
-Tuesday, June 30 and was extinguished later in the evening, but a big plume of black smoke could be seen again early in the afternoon on Wednesday, July 1.
+Tuesday and was extinguished later in the evening, but a big plume of black smoke could be seen again early Wednesday afternoon.

 Among the agencies assisting the Afton Fire Department were Welch, Vinita, Miami, Langley, Bluejacket, Grove, Wyandotte, Quapaw, Hickory Grove, Bernice, Fairland, Cowskin, Monkey Island, Cleora, Commerce and Seneca, Missouri, and there were more than 70 firefighters on the scene.